Can K-1 Fiance Visa Holders Leave the United States?

 In theory, once you have gotten married and turned in your application for adjustment of status (a green card) to U.S. Citizenship and Immigration Services (USCIS), any departure from the United States automatically cancels that application.
 USCIS will regard you as having abandoned your efforts.
 However, if you obtain special permission -- called Advance Parole -- the application will not be cancelled while you are away.

 Obtaining Advance Parole is usually fairly easy, though not guaranteed.
-Most applicants for adjustment of status simply include the form for it -- Form I-131 -- along with their adjustment application, whether they plan on traveling or not.
-You need not pay any extra fee to include this application with your adjustment packet ($360 as of early 2014).
+Most applicants for adjustment of status simply include the form for it--Form I-131--along with their adjustment application, whether they plan on traveling or not.
+You need not pay any extra fee to include this application with your adjustment packet.